 Now, back to family generations and ammunition boxes…

 Born in a log-cabin in 1881, Claude H. Garmong quit school in the sixth grade to get a job working for a rail company in Terre Haute.
 Claude eventually married Henrietta Block, a German-born immigrant, and settled in Indiana.

-In 1923, Claude did what great American entrepreneurs do best- started his own company; beginning with building the American Dream, one house at a time, in Terre Haute, Indiana.
+In 1923, Claude did what great American entrepreneurs do best – started his own company.
+He started building the American Dream, one house at a time, in Terre Haute, Indiana.
 In the blink of an eye, Garmong was a major player in the housing development market in Terre Haute, establishing subdivision plans for Edgewood Grove, located on the city’s east side.

 Years later, when World War II turned the nation’s attention away from the booming housing market, Garmong saw yet another opportunity to contribute to the greater good by converting his construction operation into a munitions box depot.
 These ammunition boxes were ultimately shipped overseas by the US military and used to efficiently encase and transport ammunition.

 While not completing his own education, Claude understood the growing importance of sending his son, Karl, to college at Rose Polytechnic Institute.
 Being artistic, Karl was the first Architectural Engineering graduate (1931) from the school.
 He joined his father’s company in 1935 and started the concept of designing and building commercial projects, using his training from Rose Poly.
 Schools, gas stations and churches were the company’s main focus until 1974.